 Cats also experience appetite disorders like people do.
 This will come as either a loss of appetite or overeating.
+Read more on the top causes of overweight cats here.
 Many cat owners wonder why their cats are always hungry.
 If medical reasons are ruled out, then this eating problem could have stemmed from emotional behavioral issues that can answer why your cat is overeating.

 Overeating Disorder in Cats